Most players improve 1.5 NTRP levels in their first two years. Here's the proven path to accelerate your progress.

 Keep a tennis journal tracking lessons, practice focus, and match results.
 Awareness accelerates improvement.

-Most players hit plateaus around 2.5, 3.0, and 3.5 NTRP.
-These aren't permanent β they're signals that you need to adjust your approach.
+Most players hit walls around 2.5, 3.0, and 3.5 NTRP.
+These aren't permanent blocks.
+They're signals that you need to evolve your approach.

 "Started at 2.0 NTRP with zero athletic background.
 Two years later, I'm a solid 3.5 playing in USTA leagues.
 The key was consistent lessons and not being afraid to lose lots of matches early on."